What is the Voluntary Carbon Markets Integrity Initiative (VCMI)?

 3. Meet the requisite carbon credit utilisation and quality standards.

 Carbon credits utilised by a company must meet the highest quality benchmarks to uphold the credibility of its claims and foster integrity throughout the market.
-VCMI delineates these as credits aligned with the Integrity Council for the Voluntary Carbon Market (ICVCM) Core Carbon Principles and meeting its Assessment Framework.
+VCMI delineates these as credits aligned with the Integrity Council for the Voluntary Carbon Market (ICVCM) Core Carbon Principles (CCPs).

-4. Obtain third-party assurance of reported information is crucial to substantiate a VCMI Claim.
+4. Verification of reported information and assurance for key metrics is crucial to substantiate a VCMI claim.

-Transparent reporting and assurance of information are imperative, requiring claimants to demonstrate adherence to the Foundational Criteria and VCMI Claim-specific requisites, while disclosing pertinent information regarding the acquired carbon credits.
+Transparent reporting and assurance of information are imperative, requiring claimants to demonstrate adherence to the Foundational Criteria and Carbon Integrity Claim-specific requisites while disclosing pertinent information regarding the acquired carbon credits.

 Final Thoughts

-Looking ahead, the expansion of the Claims Code throughout 2023 and beyond will encompass the development of additional modules and guidance.
-This includes a comprehensive monitoring, reporting, and assurance (MRA) framework, further VCMI Claims tiers, updated claim names, regulations for claims at the product, service, or brand level, enhanced guidance for carbon credit purchasers, and provisions for specific sectors, geographies, and smaller entities, among others.
+Looking ahead, the expansion of the Claims Code throughout 2024 and beyond will encompass the development of additional modules and guidance.
+This includes a comprehensive monitoring, reporting, and assurance (MRA) framework, further, VCMI Claims tiers, and updated claim names and provisions for specific sectors and geographies.

 Although VCMI Claims are confined to voluntary initiatives, robust comprehensive policies and regulations are deemed indispensable in averting catastrophic climate change.